HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Ah third parties - the solution to so many problems on the web… and cause of so many others!
 The web has fundamentally always been about interconnectivity and sharing.
 Using third-party content on a website is a natural extension of that and was first set into motion with the introduction of the [`<img>` element in HTML 2.0](https://www.w3.org/MarkUp/html-spec/html-spec_5.html#SEC5.10), we have been able to hyperlink external content straight into our documents.
 This has only grown with the introduction of [CSS](./css), and [JavaScript](./javascript) allowing part (or all!) of the page and site to be changed completely just by including a seemingly simple `<link>` or `<script>` element.

-Third parties provide a never ending collection of images, videos, fonts, tools, libraries, widgets, trackers, ads and anything else you can imagine to embed into our web pages.
+Third parties provide a never-ending collection of images, videos, fonts, tools, libraries, widgets, trackers, ads and anything else you can imagine to embed into our web pages.
 This enables even the most non-technical to be able to create and publish content to the web.
 Without third parties, the web would likely be a very boring, text-based, academic medium instead of the rich, immersive, complex platform that is so integral to the lives of many of us today.

 However, there is a dark side to using third party content on the web.
 An innocuous include of an image, or a helpful library, opens the floodgates of all sorts of [performance](./performance), [privacy](./performance), and [security](./security) implications that many do not consider fully.
 Speak to any professionals in those industries and they will lament the use of third-party content making their lives more difficult.
-This is surely only going to grow with performance getting extra attention through the likes of the [Core Web Vitals initiative from Google](https://web.dev/vitals/), and increased focus on privacy from governments and individuals alike, and the ever present threat of exploitable vulnerabilities and malicious threats inherent to the web.
+This is surely only going to grow with performance getting extra attention through the likes of the [Core Web Vitals initiative from Google](https://web.dev/vitals/), and increased focus on privacy from governments and individuals alike, and the ever-present threat of exploitable vulnerabilities and malicious threats inherent to the web.

 In this chapter we're going to have a look at the state of third parties on the web: how much are we using them, what are we using them for, has our use changed over the last year given in particular the three concerns listed above?
 These are questions I'm looking to answer here.